Program Chair: Dr. Robert Willenbring

 Degree Types: Bachelor of Science (default) or Bachelor of Arts (alternative)

-The Mathematics major is a four-year program leading to the Bachelor of Science or Bachelor of Arts degree.
-This major is designed to prepare students for professional work or graduate study in mathematics.
-Depending on their previous coursework, students generally start in MAT 103 , MAT 153 or MAT 209 unless they already have college credit for Calculus.
+The Mathematics Education major is a Bachelor of Science degree program designed to prepare students for a career as a secondary teacher or to provide the essential background for entrance into certain graduate programs.
+Depending on their previous coursework, students generally start in MAT 103 , MAT 153 , or MAT 209 unless they already have college credit for Calculus.

 - exhibit analytical, critical thinking, and problem solving skills